acl-org/ACLPUB/docs/formatting.md

 ## Appendices

 Appendices are material that can be read, and include lemmas, formulas, proofs, and tables that are not critical to the reading and understanding of the paper.
-Appendices must conform to the 2-column format, with the exception of math-heavy sections (e.g., sections with theorem proofs or derivations), whose readability can be improved in a 1-column format.
+Appendices must conform to the 2-column format, with the exception of math-heavy sections, whose readability would be improved in a single-column format.
+A math-heavy section is a section consisting _predominantly_ of formal mathematical material (e.g. theorem proofs or derivations).
+The requirements for the font, margins etc. are the same as for the main body of the article.

 Letter the appendices in sequence and provide an informative title: